hyform/drone-testbed-server/README.md

 Then in your browser go to
 http://localhost:8081/
 and you should see the site

+An initial set of users and passwords is included in the file initial-users.txt
+Log in with the Experimenter and create a new Session to get started

 ### Starting Django
 From root folder (with "Vagrantfile")